shameemreza/happyaccess/readme.txt

 = Is this secure? =

 Yes!
 HappyAccess uses cryptographically secure token generation, rate limiting, and automatic cleanup to ensure maximum security.
+Unlike traditional methods (creating user accounts and sharing passwords), OTP codes cannot be reused after expiry and don't expose any real credentials.

+= Do I need to use tools like QuickForget to share passwords? =

+No!
+That's the beauty of HappyAccess.
+You generate a 6-digit code and share it directly with your support engineer.
+No passwords, no QuickForget, no complicated steps.
+The code is temporary and auto-expires.

+= Can support engineers log in multiple times with the same code? =

+Yes!
+Access codes can be reused unlimited times until they expire.
+This means your support engineer can log in, log out, and log in again without needing a new code.

 = Can the support person see my password? =